cobblebob/cobblebob/README.md

 ###

-Feel free to call me either Cobalt, Dice, or Spade.
+Feel free to call me Cobalt, Dice, or Spade.
 New nicknames are for ppl ik only, pls.

 I'm an adult abv ON's drinking age, and prefer she/her